Alexa Meade: Early inspiration and paintings

 to be done on a canvas.

 Meade first gained public recognition in March 2010, when her living paintings went viral following a short post about her work on Jason Kottke's blog kottke.org.
 She soon received coverage on CNN and elsewhere.
 Her website went from having negligible views to an estimated 30,000-page views the next day.
 Her most famous artwork at the time, "Transit," features an older man Meade painted on in her basement studio, and then photographed riding the Washington, D.C. metro, looking "as if a painting from the National Portrait Gallery has leapt off its wall to go walking through the flesh-and-blood world.
 Her speech at the 2013 TEDGlobal conference in Edinburgh, Scotland, "Your Body is my Canvas," offers a behind the scenes look at her work, and details her career beginnings.
 She has named installation artist Robert Irwin as an inspiration, citing his biography, Seeing is Forgetting the Name of the Thing One Sees, as an influence on how she thinks about the perception of space.

-Perimeter Institute for Theoretical Physics

-In 2015, Meade was invited to be Artist-in-Residence at the Perimeter Institute for Theoretical Physics in Waterloo, Ontario.
-For this interdisciplinary project, Meade was given free rein to pursue a period of self-directed study of theoretical and quantum physics, and in return she created a collaborative art installation piece with the researchers.
-The curator of the artist-in-residence program, cited Meade's "fearlessness" as vital to collaboration, stating "She's not one to shy away from asking questions, which created a wonderful synergy between the creative and scientific thought processes."